zhengkyl/website/README.md

 # kylezhe.ng

-This is my personal website made with Next.js
+My personal website made with Next.js

+I use this to experiment with new stuff too, so the code is pretty jank.

 ## TODO

-- project pages
-- post pages
-- change logo
+- [ ] write more
+- [ ] fix code hike
+- [ ] resume